-- Pass the portion of the STAAR required for the course requested. - Have an overall 80 average or above in completed high school courses. - Have permission of parents and the high school principal. - Meet college entrance requirements. - Submit an Application for Admission and Dual Credit Early Admission Form with approval signatures from the high school principal and student's parents. - Submit an official high school transcript. - Submit an Olton ISD Dual Credit Agreement form.
+- Pass the portion of the STAAR required for the course requested when applicable. - Have an overall 80 average or above in completed high school courses. - Meet college entrance requirements. - Submit an Application for Admission and Dual Credit Early Admission Form with approval signatures from the high school principal and student's parents. - Submit an official high school transcript. - Submit an Olton ISD Dual Credit Agreement form.